ekrsulov/ttpe/doc/docs/features/mobile.md

 # Mobile Features

-Vectornest provides a comprehensive set of mobile-specific features and adaptations to ensure a smooth touch-based editing experience on smartphones and tablets.
+VectorNest provides a comprehensive set of mobile-specific features and adaptations to ensure a smooth touch-based editing experience on smartphones and tablets.

 ## Overview